adityapatel5331/Personal_library/labs/lab6/Lab6#_Patel_Aditya_README.txt

 ### Installing

-1) This is the readme file for lab 5 submission.
+1) This is the readme file for lab 6 submission.
-As directed this txt file contains all the necessary documentations for Lab 5.
-Some contents and ideas , about the use of elements and different tags are taken from lab2 folder which was used for previous submission of lab2 for CSCI2170.
+As directed this txt file contains all the necessary documentations for Lab 6.
+Some contents and ideas , about the use of elements and different tags are taken from lab2 folder which was used for previous submission of lab2 and lab5 for CSCI2170.

 ## Running the tests

-testing can be done via visiting the website :- https://web.cs.dal.ca/~patel29/csci2170/lab5/ also for verifying the work you can visit :- https://validator.w3.org/
+testing can be done via visiting the website :- https://web.cs.dal.ca/~patel29/csci2170/lab6/ also for verifying the work you can visit :- https://validator.w3.org/

 ### Break down into end to end tests